 - Use semi sweet, dark, or milk chocolate chips.
 Or for a different flavor, use butterscotch chips.

-- If you like, sprinkle chopped peanuts over the chocolate layer before it hardens.
+- If you like, sprinkle chopped peanuts or colored sprinkles over the chocolate layer before it hardens.